ctlab/metafast/README.md

 ~~~

-## MetaFast 1.5
+## MetaFast 1.3

 A new version of MetaFast software is being prepared for the release.
 New pipelines for comparative metagenomics data analysis have been implemented.
-Three recommended use cases (including the original one) and a detailed description of available tools are presented in [Pipelines.md](Pipelines.md)
+Four recommended use cases (including the original one) and a detailed description of available tools are presented in [Pipelines.md](Pipelines.md)

 ## Running instructions